Healthdirect Free Australian health advice you can count on.

 How is trichotillomania diagnosed?

-The condition fits the medical definition of trichotillomania if it meets 4 specific criteria:
+The condition fits the medical definition if it meets 4 specific criteria:

-• The condition can’t be explained better by another medical condition or disorder (such as body dysmorphic disorder).
+3. The condition can’t be explained better by another medical condition such as body dysmorphic disorder.

 How is trichotillomania treated?

-Behavioural therapy can be effective, especially a form of cognitive behaviour therapy (CBT) known as habit reversal training.
-It can also be combined with other cognitive therapies.
-These therapies may help you identify what prompts your hair-pulling and to work out strategies to avoid the behaviour.
+Behavioural therapies, such as cognitive behaviour therapy (CBT), can help.
+These therapies may help you identify what triggers you to pull your hair and to work out strategies to stop the behaviour.

 • keeping your hair short